Public Officials

 Public Officials Breakfast & Caucus

-Public Officials Breakfast & Caucus: free to elected and appointed public officials attending the conference, this special event will be held on Tuesday, June 10, 2025 from 8:00 – 11:30 a.m.
-Registration is required, and is open to elected or appointed public officials only.
+Public Officials Breakfast & Caucus: free to elected and appointed public officials attending the conference.
+Registration for this special program is required, and is open to elected or appointed public officials only.
 Sign up during the standard registration process and you will be contacted with additional details prior to June.

 Public Officials Training at ACE